telekom/3gpp-meeting-tools/3GPP Tools/README.md

 An advanced, component-based desktop IDE designed to bridge the gap between text-based diagramming (`PlantUML`) and corporate enterprise environments (`Microsoft Visio` and `PowerPoint`).

-Built specifically with telecommunications and 3GPP standards workflows in mind, this tool allows you to write highly efficient PlantUML sequence, activity, and network diagrams, instantly export them as fully editable native Office shapes, rapidly slice massive specification documents into manageable chapters, and seamlessly navigate, filter, and synchronize the vast 3GPP meeting and specification databases locally.
+Built specifically with telecommunications and 3GPP standards workflows in mind, this tool allows you to write highly efficient PlantUML sequence, activity, and network diagrams, instantly export them as fully editable native Office shapes, rapidly slice massive specification documents into manageable chapters, and seamlessly navigate, filter, and synchronize the vast 3GPP meeting, specification, and work item databases locally.

 ---